ENNIO MORRICONE RARITIES ON CD

 GDM 2039 (2003) released in Italy

 Three members of the Morricone family collaborated in this romantic comedy, daddy Ennio and sons Andrea – who co-composed the score with his father – and Giovanni who directed the movie.
-A beautiful score with very unique orchestrations, unusual for this kind of movie that could have a score full of the tired musical mannerisms.
-Andrea and Ennio Morricone GDM released the cd in very limited quantities that did not match the demand.
-A few years after its release, the cd vanished from the market and its value increased gradually reaching three digit numbers.
+A beautiful score with very unique orchestrations, unusual for this kind of movie that could have a score full of tiresome musical mannerisms.
+GDM released the cd in very limited quantities that did not match the demand.
+A few years after its release, the cd vanished from the market and its value increased gradually, reaching three digit numbers.
 It is very hard to find a copy of the cd, and perhaps GDM should consider a second printing as we approach the 20 year anniversary of the movies’ release.

 Music Box MBR-111 (2017) released in France